Morava K-theory of orthogonal groups and motives of projective quadrics: Background on oriented cohomology theories

 the ($n$-th) Morava K-theory.

-The term ``Morava K-theory'' can denote a family of free theories, as in~\cite{Se1,Se2,SePhD,SeSe}.
-In the present work we prefer to use it, in contrast, only for the one chosen above theory as in~\cite{Log,PShopf}.
+The term ``Morava K-theory'' can denote a family of free theories, as in~\cite{Se1,Se2,SeSe}.
+In the present work we prefer to use it, in contrast, only for the theory chosen above as in~\cite{Log,PShopf}.